Kasun1Don/portfolio/README.md

 The projects navigation was designed to allow the user to easily skip to the project they were interested in discovering more about rather than having to scroll down through each project.
 This is useful because the list of projects will continue to grow as I progress in my career.

-The navigation is easily adapted to a larger viewport by stretching out he element in the center and presenting the project links in columns.
+The navigation is easily adapted to a larger viewport by stretching out the text container in the center and presenting the project links in columns.
 Increasing the number of columns relative to the viewport width.

 <img src="./docs/Showcase.png" width="700"> &nbsp;

-Each project will be layed out in its own section with the title, a screenshot preview of the project and a paragraph description.
+Each project will be laid out in its own section with the title, a screenshot preview of the project and a paragraph description.
 This allows the user to scroll between each distinctive project.

 I decided to use adaptive design methodology to make it a better user experience on larger viewports like tablets and desktops by laying out the project horizontally next to the description and title.
-Ideally this horizontal layout switches for each project as shown above, which I have seen executed aesthetically on many other websites.
+Ideally, this horizontal layout switches for each project as shown above, which I have seen executed aesthetically on many other websites.

 <img src="./docs/Interests.png" width="900"> &nbsp;